 The Graduate Dean's Citations for Academic Excellence were created to recognize outstanding academic achievement of graduate students.
 Awards are given to students who have completed their program or are very close to completion.

-The Office of Graduate Studies began awarding the Dean's Citations in the Spring of 2006 at the first-ever Graduate Students Celebration.
+The Graduate School began awarding the Dean's Citations in the Spring of 2006 at the first-ever Graduate Student Celebration.
 The ceremony is devoted exclusively to recognition of the academic excellence of graduate students during their studies at Grand Valley State University.
 The Graduate Student Association (GSA) co-hosts this event, which includes a reception and awards presentation.

 In the ceremony, we recognize graduate students who have demonstrated excellence in their academic careers at GVSU.
 The Graduate Dean's Citations for Excellence also include university-wide recognition in these areas: